-Service area Performance measure 2015-25 LTP Year 3 Performance measure 2017-18 AP Attainment 2018 Environmental health: Monitoring of food services used by the Community to ensure that they are healthy and Percent of registered premises that are inspected/audited and graded.
-Target 100% Food businesses operating under the Food Act 2014 are verified at the frequency determined by the Food Regulations 2015.
+Service area Performance measure 2015-25 LTP Year 3 Performance measure 2017-18 AP Attainment 2018 Monitoring of foodinspected/audited and graded.
+TargetFoodservices used by the100%freque Food businesses operating under the Food Act 2014 are verified at the frequency determined by the Food Regulations 2015.
 Target 100%.
 Achieved As of 30 June 2018: 100% of businesses operating under the Food Act 2014 have been verified as required by regulation. safe.
 Food premises operating under the Food Hygiene Regulations 1974 are inspected.
 Target 100%.
 Achieved As of 30 June 2018: Seven premises are operating under the Food Hygiene Regulations.
 100% have been inspected.
 Percent of food premises fitting the scope of templated Food Control Plans apply for exemption from the Food Hygiene Regulations 1974.
-Target 100%. transition in Year 2 of the Act (by 31 Achieved As of 31 March 2018, 100% of food businesses that were required to transition onto the Food Act 2014 by 31 March 2018 have done so.
+Target 100%.
+100% of businesses required to transition in Year 2 of the Act (by 31 March 2018) are provided with written information and access to training / mentoring activities.
+Achieved As of 31 March 2018, 100% of food businesses that were required to transition onto the Food Act 2014 by 31 March 2018 have done so.
 Liquor licensing: Monitoring of licensed premises to ensure compliance with relevant legislation.
 Percent of premises that are inspected annually to check for compliance with their licence conditions.
 Target 100%.
 Percent of premises that are inspected annually to check for compliance with their licence conditions.
 Target 100%.
 Achieved As of 30 June 2018: 72 licensed premises holding 73 operative licences exist.
 100% have been inspected during the year.
 Percent of applications for a licence that will be forwarded to public health and the police for comment.
 Target 100%.
 Percent of applications for a licence that will be forwarded to public health and the police for comment.
 Target 100%.
 Achieved As of 30 June 2018: 236 applications for licences or certificates have been received.
 100% were forwarded as required.
 Animal control: Reported instances of non-compliance and dog nuisance will be responded to.
 Percent of reported instances of non- compliance and dog nuisance will be responded to.
 Target 100% Percent of reported instances of non- compliance and dog nuisance will be responded to.
 Target 100% Achieved As of 30 June 2018: 1,031 complaints have been received.
 100% were responded to.
 An after-hours emergency response will be continuously provided.
 An after-hours emergency response will be continuously provided.
 Achieved The service is provided by staff on a weekly roster.